AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 Matrix<int> m3 = m1 + m2;
 ```

-One would expect the usual implementation of `operator+` to perform 1 million additions.
-Instead it
+Usually, the code would do 1 million additions.
+Instead, it's possible to set up a data structure inside `m3`
-is possible to set up a data structure inside `m3` indicating that it is the sum of `s1` and `s2`.
+indicating that it's the sum of `s1` and `s2`.

 ``` cpp
 cout << m3[4];
 ```

-Once data for `m3` is read, only the parts that need to be computed are computed.
+While reading `m3`, only the parts that need to be computed are computed.
 With any luck, the
 entirety of the matrix is not needed and resources are saved.

 ### Item 18: Amortize the cost of expected computations

 While [Item 17](more_effective_cpp#item-17-consider-using-lazy-evaluation) focused on *lazy evaluation*, the contents
-of this item can be described as *over-eager evaluation*
+of this item can be described as *over-eager evaluation*.

 #### Caching